kinghos/UniNotes/Part IA/Digital Electronics/Lecture 8.md

 If you have $m$ states, at least $\log_{2}m$ states are required to encode them.

 Example: Divide by 5 counter which is high for 2 clock edges then low for 3 edges.
 Here, there are 5 states i.e. 3 FFs.
+The FFs are connected together to form a shift register.
+The output from the final shift register in the chain is connected to the input of the first FF i.e. a continuous cycle.
+This needs 2 more FFs but is much more simple to wire.